Islim12/FirstProject/README.md

 # FirstProject
 It is aimed to learn and use RecyclerView, CardView with this project.
-Its design based on "Getir" mobile application.
+The app's design based on "Getir" mobile application.